Policy Rules

 Example

-Join Rule: "Match AD Users by Employee ID"
+Join Rule 1: "Match AD Users by Employee ID"

 Connector: Corporate AD

-Flow rules map attributes from connector-space objects into mesh objects during inbound synchronization.
+Flow rules map attributes from management-space objects into mesh objects during inbound synchronization.
 Each rule specifies which source attribute feeds which target attribute, along with a confidence score and an optional transform script.

 Fields